MD (Doctor of Medicine): Course, Admission 2024, Fees, Eligibility, Entrance Exam, Colleges, Scope

 14. Top Government MD Colleges in India with Fees

 Admission to MD courses in many of the colleges is granted through the National Eligibility Cum Entrance Test PG, commonly known as NEET PG.
-Medical Counselling Committee (MCC) is the responsible body for the All India Counselling for the Doctor of Medicine degree programme.
-Individuals who hold an MBBS degree can pursue an MD degree to get comprehensive training on a particular medical specialisation.
+The Medical Counselling Committee (MCC) is the responsible body for the All India Counselling for the Doctor of Medicine degree programme.
+Individuals who hold an MBBS degree can pursue an MD degree to get comprehensive training in a particular medical specialisation.

 What is MD Full Form?

-MD full form is Doctor of Medicine, or MD degree is a two-year-long postgraduate medical degree programme.
+MD full form is Doctor of Medicine, or the MD degree is a two-year-long postgraduate medical degree programme.
 After completing the MBBS degree programme, students can opt for the MD or Doctor of Medicine degree programme to do specialisation in their chosen branch of medicine.

-Highlights - MD (Doctor of Medicine)
+MD (Doctor of Medicine) Course- Highlights

 ParticularsValues